AmiraGamal1/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-The 0x00.
-Shell, basics task
+This repo contains the "0x00.
+Shell, basics" task by Alx.